 - My personal recommendation is to take it slow and cycle the route over a couple of days so you can make the most of the scenery.
 There’s no right or wrong direction to take but I started the route from Brodick to Lochranza which meant I got the steepest sections out of the way early on and had a relaxing ride the rest of the way around.

 - If you can’t be bothered with all that cycling and walking you can always join the herds of camper vans that trundle their way around the route.
-Seems a bit of a waste of time to me as you won’t be able to get up close to the scenery, but there are at least several places to park off the road (if you can grab a space that isn’t already taken).
+There are several places to park off the road but you’ll have to get there early to guarantee a space.

 - Arran makes an ideal detour from the west coast of Scotland thanks to the ferries at Ardrossan and Claonaig.
-Day tickets are about £10 return for foot passengers with a bike and you’ll find many cyclists start at Brodick, head south and then pedal back up around the west coast to Lochranza where they will continue on the mainland around the Campbeltown peninsula.
+Day tickets are about £10 return for foot passengers with a bike and you’ll find many cyclists start at Brodick, head south and then pedal back up around the west coast to Lochranza where they catch a ferry and continue on the mainland around the Campbeltown peninsula.

 Address and map

 Click the map for directions